 New York City is the most populous in the U.S., with just over 8 million inhabitants.
-During the month of August Amal, a medical student from Egypt, took part in a clinical experience that allowed her to become one of these 8+ million New Yorkers.
-For more on what Amal learned, the friends she made, and what she ate in between, continue reading below.
+During August, Amal, a medical student from Egypt, took part in a clinical experience that allowed her to become one of these 8+ million New Yorkers for four weeks.

 A Real New Yorker